hebe889900/random-quote-of-the-day/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Random Quote of the day

-What things you need to install the software and how to install them
+A web app that can display a random quote.
+Click new quote button to change the quote as well as the font/background/button color.
+Click twitter/tumblr button to instantly share the quote and the author to your friends.

 ```
 Give examples